KevinCiardelli/HemorrhageDetection/README.md

-# HemorageDetection
+# HemorrhageDetection
-#Comparing the log loss between a baseline model and a Neural Network
+Goal: Find the most efficient way to optimize the classification of Brain Hemorrhage using ML

-#Authors: Kevin Ciardelli, Alicia Doung, Saskriti Neupane
+Authors: Kevin Ciardelli, Alicia Doung, Saskriti Neupane

+Feel free to look at the included Report and presentation for more detail on the process

 # Runnable scripts/commands: what are the main commands that you run to get the results